 The MD-MPH degree program gives medical students at SUNY Downstate the opportunity to earn a Master of Public Health degree at the same time they earn their MD degree.
 Coursework can be completed over three summers starting the summer before the 1st year of medical school or in a 12-month period between the 3rd and 4th year of medical school starting in either the summer or fall semester.
 Either way, the MPH gives a physician the power to do more.
 Obtaining an MPH degree gives physicians a broader understanding of dealing with health and health-care across a diverse population.

 The DOCTOR of PUBLIC HEALTH (DrPH) is the terminal degree in public health and is taken on a part-time basis.
-Typically, students take 2 classes per semester.
-It is geared to those seeking positions of leadership in those areas of government, health care, or private industry concerned with public health.
-Students must complete the 45 credits required for the DrPH degree, including a 12-credit dissertation applying skills obtained in the classroom.
+Typically, students take two classes per semester.
+It is geared to those who have completed an MPH degree and who are seeking positions of public health leadership in government, health care institutions, community-based organizations, or private industries.
+The DrPH degree requirements include 45 credits, including coursework, an applied practice experience, and a dissertation.

 The ADVANCED CERTIFICATE in PUBLIC HEALTH program allows persons with a Bachelor's degree in any discipline to take the same 5 program core courses as our MPH students.
 It is geared to those looking to gain a basic foundation in public health, to expand their skill set, and update their resumes.